 Grenoside Primary School is consulting with parents about plans to teach lessons on sex and relationships.

 The move has triggered a protest by the BNP which has called on the school to drop plans or face "further action".

 Headteacher Colin Fleetwood said the BNP's actions were "deplorable" and the disruption was "out of order".

 Last week parents were sent letters as part of a consultation on providing sex education lessons.

-The BNP then held a protest outside the school over the proposals which it said were "deeply abhorrent".'Unwanted presence'
+The BNP then held a protest outside the school over the proposals which it said were "deeply abhorrent".

 South Yorkshire Police said officers were "liaising with the school and providing reassurance".

 Mr Fleetwood said: "It is incredibly disappointing that the BNP has chosen to interfere in our consultation process on sex and relationship education in this way.

 "Their actions are deplorable and the disruption they have made to the school's consultation process is completely out of order.